 It’s a Kangaroo, on the cliff!
 And I don’t mean that he hopped along to the edge, this dood would have had to climb.
 We navigated a rocky narrow path down and then climbed up the rock face on the other side with massive waves crashing beside us to get to it.

 And here it was, calm and relaxed dosing in the sun on the grassy clifftop.
 So comfortable that we could get up close and personal…not too close though I do not think I could live with startling a Kangaroo and then it falls off the cliff face.
 Can you spot him in the first photo??

-I will confess that I got all excited thinking it was a seal or something, but was actually the bird I had seen soaring above, a huge albatross that had swooped and court a huge fish and in the process of feasting on the waves.
+I will confess that I got all excited thinking it was a seal or something, but was actually the bird I had seen soaring above, a huge Albatross that had swooped and caught a huge fish and was in the process of feasting on the waves.
 Big bloody bird is all I can say, never seen an albatross before…gotta love google…no B, stop playing with the iPad, can’t you do anything else…. mum needs it lol.